 Like all organisms, human bodies are the slaves that genes use to achieve this purpose.

-First of all, the term “survival machine” appears 96 times in Dawkins’ book, The Selfish Gene.
-That’s why I still remember it even though I haven’t read the book for many years.
-Why doesn’t DH use the right term?
+The term is “survival machine” (which appears 96 times in Dawkins’ book, The Selfish Gene) not "protective shield".
+I still remember the "survival machine" term many years after reading the book because it was a major theme and heavily repeated.
+Why doesn't DH use the right term?
 The term “shield” is only in the book once in a different context (DNA membranes).
 Dawkins’ term is more accurate and descriptive, and somewhat different (a machine does more than a shield, e.g. machines have moving parts and could plausibly hunt for food, while shields don’t).
-DH has distorted Dawkins’ viewpoint and is getting stuff wrong even before the stuff about slaves.

-The stuff about slavery is confused, is a poor explanation of survival machines, and is being unfairly associated with Dawkins, who never said it.
-To make it harder to tell that Dawkins never said it, DH gives no cite here, not even mentioning which of Dawkins’ books he’s talking about.
+The stuff about slavery is confused and problematic.
+It's a poor explanation of survival machines that's being unfairly associated with Dawkins, who never said it.
+To make it harder to tell that Dawkins never said it, DH gives no cite here and never specifies which of Dawkins’ books he’s talking about.

 Dennis Hackethal’s Comments

-it looks like you did tell me that [sentence], in which case the right thing to do is to credit you
+yes, it looks like you did tell me that [sentence], in which case the right thing to do is to credit you.

 judging by the passage you're at, it looks like you're still pretty early on in the book.
 As I'm sure you will find more issues